Information for EU Customers

 We ship orders all over the world.
 Unfortunately shipping to EU countries has proven more difficult than any other destination, because of complex and unclear laws regarding customs and tax collection.

-Our parcels are shipped as "Delivery Duty Unpaid" (DDU), which means the recipient is responsible for paying any taxes or charges upon import.
+Parcels to Europe are shipped as "Delivered Duty Unpaid" (DDU), which means the recipient is responsible for paying any taxes and charges upon import.
 This fee is calculated and collected by your local customs agency.
-We do not collect taxes on behalf of ANY foreign governments, including the European Union.
+We do not collect taxes on behalf of any EU countries.

 All of our deliveries are accurately marked with the following information:

 We affix a customs form which lists this out all the necessary information for your local customs agent to process the order and issue the correct charge.
-We also include a full commercial invoice on the parcel for deliveries in Europe.
+We also include a full commercial invoice on the parcel.

-However, sometimes, for no apparent reason, customs will randomly reject parcels and ask the recipient to submit the invoice directly to them.
+However, sometimes, customs will randomly spot-check deliveries and ask the recipient to submit the invoice directly to them.
 If this happens, please contact us to receive a digital copy of the invoice.

 What do you need to do?